Mishalzeera/the-money-manager/README.md

 is filled in.
 The item appears immediately in the wishlist.
 Adding a dynamically generated a-tag with a url_for that links to a route only allows for the routing but not passing any variables back.
 Despite combing the Jinja and Flask docs, the author could only find limited mention of any related information.
+The issue was resolved by wrapping the button in a form tag.